kishoren77/math_quantum/_pages/tqft.md

 $$Z: \mathbf{Bord}_2 \to \mathbf{FdHilb}$$

 This functor acts as a perfect translation manual.
-It maps the geometric stretching of 2D surfaces directly onto the linear operators of standard quantum mechanics, beautifully uniting the geometry of manifolds with the flow of quantum information.
+It maps the geometric stretching of 2D surfaces directly onto the linear operators of standard quantum mechanics, uniting the geometry of manifolds with the flow of quantum information.

 ***